 What is it?

-People try deer velvet for a long list of conditions, but there is no scientific evidence to support these uses.
+People use deer velvet for conditions such as athletic performance, high blood pressure, asthma, and many others, but there is no good scientific evidence to support these uses.

 How effective is it?